 People visit churches for comfort, safety, and a sense of belonging.
 Under no circumstances do they expect to feel unsafe or to have their security jeopardized when coming for a prayer or mass.
 That's why it is important that your security plan combines effectiveness in preventing and containing threats, without changing the experience for your members.
 Aside from the most violent acts of hate, churches can also store valuable items of cultural and religious heritage that could be attractive to thieves and burglars, which is an additional reason to have good security policies in place.

-What Aspects Should Be Considered Regarding Church Security?
+What Aspects Should Be Considered in a Church Security Plan?

 Many are open 24/7, providing all-day access hours.
 In addition, they welcome a large number of people at the same time—this can trigger crowd-related security issues; therefore, churches must plan, create and implement strict security policies and procedures, to secure churches as places of worship and community.